AbsoluteStratos/HKCloudServers/gcp/README.md

 - Get the external IP of the sever from the [VM dashboard](https://console.cloud.google.com/compute/instances)
 - Connect to the running VM using `ssh  -i ~/.ssh/gcp <username>@<external ip-address>`

-## Installing Docker
+- Once logged in use `id -Gn` to see what you are added to the [docker user group](https://docs.docker.com/engine/install/linux-postinstall/)

-The HK severs will be launched using docker, so first [install docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) on the VM.
+    - If you so not see "docker" run `sudo usermod -aG docker $USER`

-- Copy the contents of `install_docker.sh` into a script on the VM and run it.
+    - Relog into the VM
-- Alternatively, assuming your ssh key is called `gcp` use the `./move_files.sh <username> <external ip>` helper script.
+- Check docker is installed fine with `docker ps`, which should show no containers running
-- Once installed,lLog out and back of SSH to be added to the [docker user group](https://docs.docker.com/engine/install/linux-postinstall/), use `id -Gn` to see what you are added to.
+    - If docker is not installed, the start up script failed.
+Try running the commands in `install_docker.sh` manually
-- Check current running containers with `docker ps`
+    - Can view start up script issues in `/var/log/syslog` if you want to debug.
+The start up could still be running.

 ## Running Servers